 While tubeless tires have some ability to self-seal if they are punctured, you should look closely for punctures if a tire starts losing pressure.

-Recommended Tire Pressures

-The following chart shows the recommended cold tire pressures for most normal driving conditions.
+Recommended Tire Pressures The following charts show the recommended cold tire pressures for most normal and high-speed driving conditions.